-- a.
-Competitive Environment - (1) What is your competitive position?
-What is your relative size and growth in your industry or markets served?
-What are the numbers and types of competitors for your organisation? - (2) What are the principal factors that determine your success relative to your competitors?
-What are any κεγ changes taking place that affect your competitive situation, including opportunities for INNOVATION and collaboration, as appropriate? - (3) What are your KEY available sources of comparative and competitive data from within your industry?
+a.
+Competitive Environment

+- (1) What is your competitive position as appropriate, e.g., for business units or other services?
+What is your relative size and growth within your industry sector or markets served, as appropriate?
+Are there any competitors within your community for the services you offer? - (2) What are the principal factors that determine your success?
+What are any KEY changes taking place within your community or operational environment that affect your ability to offer cost effective or value for money services? - (3) What are your KEY available sources of comparative data from within your industry?
 What are your KEY available sources of comparative data from outside your industry?
-What limitations, if any, are there in your ability to obtain these data? - b.
+What limitations, if any, are there in your ability to obtain these data?

+b.
 Strategic Context